polinavishnev/Website-prototype-public/README.md

 ### Setup

 To run the project locally, clone the repository.

+You will need to add the following environment variabls to your `.env` file, in each of the `client` and `server` folders:

+* `REACT_APP_API_KEY`: OpenAI API key
+* `OPENAI_API_KEY`: OpenAI API key (same value as before, but named differently to be found by the OpenAI API in server.js)
+* `PINECONE_ENVIRONMENT`: Pinecone environment name
+* `PINECONE_API_KEY`: Pinecone API key

+The OpenAI API key can be found in your [OpenAI account's API keys section](https://platform.openai.com/account/api-keys).
+The Pinecone environment name and API key can be found in your organization's [indexes section](https://www.app.pinecone.io).

 Then, open two terminals.

 In the first terminal, navigate to the `client` folder and run `npm install` to install the dependencies.
 Then, run `npm run dev` to start the React app.